 What Is the Minimum Wage in Florida?

-In Florida, most full-time and part-time workers are entitled to an hourly wage of at least $11 per hour.
+This minimum wage is for most full-time and part-time workers.
 Tipped employees may earn as little as $7.98 per hour from their employer, and they must report their tips at the end of each shift.

 In September 2023, Florida employees earning minimum wage will see an increase in their hourly wage from $11 to $12, part of an overall plan to move the Sunshine State towards a $15 minimum wage.